LSChyi/movie_recommender_backend/README.md

 There are prepared `ratings.csv`, `user_factors.npy` and `item_factors.npy` on [Google drive](https://drive.google.com/drive/folders/12S23JHsicDod5VQ4kIDeOfhZs1MQYSTP).
 Note: the user id and movie id are rearranged.
 Movie id is the same as the prepared `movies.csv` and `trailers.csv` on above.
 User id is rearranged with starting id 0, and all ids are consective.
 The ratings are from the 10M dataset.

+## Setup Frontend Project
+The [frontend project](https://github.com/LSChyi/movie_recommender_frontend) is embedded with git subtree.
+To install the project, cd to `frontend` directory, and run:

+	yarn install
+	yarn run build

+, and the production frontend files are generated in the `frontend/dist` directory.

 # Running
 To run this project, there are at leat three processes are running.
 One is to server the django, one is the trainer to train model, and one is a model cache and ratings cache between django and the trainer.
 These processes are communicated through redis.